Skip to main content

 1. Analysis of the state of research and status quo of irrigation in Hesse

-2. Extension of the existing model for the estimation the current and future regional irrigation demand by the component “water demand for frost protection irrigation” and application of the model
+2. Extension of the existing model (for the state Bavaria) for the estimation the current and future regional irrigation demand by the component “water demand for frost protection irrigation” and application of the model

 3. Analysis of strategies to assure the water availability for agriculture under consideration of technology, alternative water resources and organisational structures